Accessible Voting

 Remote Accessible Vote by Mail (RAVBM)

-• This system allows you to download a ballot on a personal computer and mark it privately and independently using your own assistive technology
+- Allows a voter to download a ballot on a personal computer and mark it privately and independently using their own assistive technology

-• After marking your ballot, you will have an option to review your choices
+- After marking their ballot, the voter will have an option to review their choices

-• After reviewing, you will then print and return your ballot using the printable envelope template included in your RAVBM instructions
+- After reviewing, the voter will print and return their ballot using the printable envelope template included in their RAVBM instructions

-• Just like any mail ballot, RAVBM ballots must be sealed inside an envelope, signed, and returned by mail or at any voter center or mail ballot drop box location
+- Like any mail ballot, RAVBM ballots must be sealed inside an envelope, signed, and returned by mail or at any Voter Center or Ballot Drop Box

 Accessible Ballot Marking Devices